-- 1. Write a letter to a younger girl about the costs of pursuing the appearanceideal. - 2.
-Do the self-affirmation mirror exercise. - 3.
-Complete the appearance-ideal perpetuation checklist.
+- 1. Write a letter to a younger girl about the costs of pursuing the appearance-ideal. - 2.
+Do the self-affirmation mirror exercise.

 We will discuss exercises next session.
-Experience shows that students get the most out of this class when they do the exercises the best they can.
+Experience shows that participants get the most out of this class when they do the exercises the best they can.
 Does everyone feel that they can do this?